 Responsible health care providers and businesses already take many of the kinds of steps required by the Rule to protect patients' privacy.
 To ease the burden of complying with the requirements, the Privacy Rule gives needed flexibility for providers and plans to create their own privacy procedures, tailored to fit their size and needs.

-The scalability of the Rule provides a more efficient and appropriate means of safeguarding protected health information than would any single standard.
+The rule is scalable to provide a more efficient and appropriate means of safeguarding protected health information than would any single standard.

 Here are some examples:

-The Security Rule established a national set of security standards for protecting certain health information that is held or transferred in electronic form.
+The HIPAA Security Rule establishes a national set of security standards for protecting certain health information that is held or transferred in electronic form.

 Prior to HIPAA, no generally accepted set of security standards or general requirement for protecting health information existed in the healthcare industry.
 At the same time, new technologies were being created, and the health care industry began to move away from paper processes and rely more heavily on the use of electronic information systems to pay claims, answer eligibility questions, provide health information, and conduct a host of other administrative and clinically based functions.